Coder-God2901/GDSC-Project-Hope-Haven/README.md

  # ML Donation Prediction Model

- AI Chatbot with LangChain or RAG-based system
+ - AI Chatbot with LangChain or RAG-based system

- NGO/Partner Organization Onboarding
+ - NGO/Partner Organization Onboarding

- Mobile App (React Native)
+ - Mobile App (React Native)

 # 🤝 Contributing
 We welcome PRs and collaboration!

-Fork the repo
+- Fork the repo

-Create a new branch (feature/xyz)
+- Create a new branch (feature/xyz)

-Commit your changes
+- Commit your changes

-Submit a PR
+- Submit a PR

 # 🧠 Learnings & Impact
 "Hope Haven taught us how design, technology, and empathy intersect to solve real-world problems.
 From Supabase to AI — this project was more than code; it was a mission."

 # 📬 Contact
-Created by Akshat Jain and Team GDSC
+Created by Akshat Jain, Anika Mariam

 For collaborations or feedback: akjain2904@gmail.com